kacpertopol/kacpertopol.github.io/start/en/010_Teaching/009_Advanced_Statistics_I_(zima_2020-2021)/010_Exercise_sets_(KT_RS)/006_Set_6_(11_IV_2021)/content.md

 - a convenient way of adding a command line interface is by using the [argparse](https://docs.python.org/3/library/argparse.html) library
   - as a side effect this can help you document your code
+- tip vrom V.U:
+  - you can skip the creation of the temporary file by using the `pandas.read_csv` metod directly applied to a URL

 <center>
 **A**